 Presenting your poster (the "pitch")

 Your poster talk summarizes your research project in a clear, concise and captivating way.
 Consider your audience.
 Some conferences have general audiences and some will be conferences for specific fields and have attendees very knowledgeable in your field.
-The UC Davis Undergraduate Research, Scholarship and Creative activities conference attendees will include faculty, students, staff, friends, family, community college attendees and the general public.
+The UC Davis Undergraduate Research, Scholarship and Creative Activities Conference attendees will include faculty, students, staff, friends, family, community college attendees and the general public.
 So you may need to modulate your presentation depending on the type of attendee.
 You can consider using questions such as "Are you familiar with..." or "Do you have a background in...".
 This can help you know to include more background and use more general terms for those unacquainted with your field or if you can include more field specific terms.

 You will be standing to the side of your poster (not in front of it).
 Point to relevant parts of the poster so people can follow as you talk through it.
 Remember to also keep looking back to your audience to keep them engaged and feeling involved.
 Stay enthusiastic - your research is exciting!